carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/why-use-utility-ai.md

 }
 ```

-With this decision-making logic, the enemy will suddenly attack the player when the player enters its attack range (`10` meters).
-And if the player is outside of `10` meters, it won't do anything, even though the distance from it to the player is `11` meters.
+With this decision-making logic, the enemy will suddenly attack the player when the player enters its attack range (`10` m).
+And if the player is outside of `10` m, it won't do anything, even though the distance from it to the player is `11` m.
 So if players know the attack range of each enemy, they can kill any enemy easily without losing a drop of health.

 In **Utility AI**, this situation is very unlikely to happen unless you intentionally do so because **Utility AI** measures **How much do I want to take this decision at the moment**.
-So the distance to the player is `11` meters just means the desire to attack the player is lower than when it is `10` meters.
+So the distance to the player is `11` m just means the desire to attack the player is lower than when it is `10` m.

-For example, if the players is inside `10` meters, the score of `AttackPlayer` is `1.0`, then if the distance to player is `11` meters, the score of `AttackPlayer` will be `0.9`.
-Therefore, whether the distance is `11` meters or `10` meters, if the score of `AttackPlayer` is greater than `Idle`, then `AttackPlayer` is still chosen.
+For example, if the players is inside `10` m, the score of `AttackPlayer` is `1.0`, then if the distance to player is `11` m, the score of `AttackPlayer` will be `0.9`.
+Therefore, whether the distance is `11` m or `10` m, if the score of `AttackPlayer` is greater than `Idle`, then `AttackPlayer` is still chosen.

 This is the reason why agents made by **Utility-Based AI** are far more natural than the predictably robotic **If/Else-Based AI** such as **Behavior Trees** and **Finite State Machines**.